 Unnaturally close, that's what the tabloids called it at first.
 During those early months, after everyone had exhausted the psychopathic murderer aspect, after everyone got bored of hearing victim's names, that was the next big thing.
 It was a relatively unspoken rule during the first reports and stories that hit the media, that no-one was to actually declare the relationship anything other than 'unnaturally close'.
 Then reporters started to pick up on what was always going to be an explosive component of what comprised the Winchester brothers.
 The disturbingly intimate, co-dependant relationship.
 It became a kind of forbidden, taboo joke as the stories progressed.
 Little innuendos, tiny hints that couldn't be censored.
 It was only a matter of time before it exploded over the papers and the screens, confirmed and undeniable.
 One thing the Winchesters had never been, was shy.

-Anyone who had spent time in the same room with them both could see it; anyone who had ever made the mistake of touching Sam Winchester when Dean was nearby knew that there was something a little more between them than brotherly affection and psychotic loyalty, those who lived to mull it over, anyway.
+Anyone who had spent time in the same room with them both could see it.
+Anyone who had ever made the mistake of touching Sam Winchester when Dean was nearby knew that there was something a little more between them than brotherly affection and psychotic loyalty, those who lived to mull it over, anyway.
 Almost everyone could see it between them.
 Even when they were kept separate, questioned separately, it was as though the other was there, right next to them.
 Ask Sam a question two corridors away from where Dean was being held, and the young Winchester boy would look next to him at the empty space as if consulting an invisible man.
 Then he'd answer with that same perfectly angelic face that so many people had fallen for.
-It was deeply unnerving and there were already whispers circulating the case; rumors about strange things; ghosts, demons, the supernatural.
+It was deeply unnerving and there were already whispers circulating the case; rumours about strange things; ghosts, demons, the supernatural element.
 Seeing Sam Winchester looking into nothingness like it wasn't just thin air….it made people uneasy.
 That, of course, wasn't all about Sam Winchester that made people uneasy.

 It took everyone a while to figure out that Sam Winchester was the most dangerous of the pair.
 The first incident occurred back when the police had tried such methods as beating them in front of one another, trying to get them to crack.
 Sam was cuffed to the table while Dean was beaten repeatedly right in front of him.
-For the most part Sam had been silent; watching his brother unblinkingly, face bloodless, barely breathing.
+For the most part Sam had been silent, watching his brother unblinkingly; face bloodless, barely breathing.
 The detectives in charge at the time had thought they were making progress, so they let up for a moment.
 One of them leaned in close to Sam's face, demanding that he explain how they had managed to blow a hole a mile wide in the middle of a shopping mall when no-one could find a trace of a detonation device.
-He'd leaned in too close to see that Sam's restraints had been undone for quite some time.
+He'd leaned in too close to see that Sam's restraints were undone and obviously had been for quite some time.
 That Sam had been sitting there, hands laced loosely over the table as he watched and waited.

-Then one hand had shot up, whipcord fast, and before anyone could react, the man's esophagus was in Sam's fingers, blood gushing from the open throat like water over the table and Dean was laughing softly from where hw lay bleeding on the floor.
+Then one hand shot up whipcord fast and before anyone could react, the man's oesophagus was in Sam's fingers, blood gushing from the open throat like water over the table.
+Dean was laughing softly from where he lay bleeding and bruised on the floor.

 Sam was lethal because he was unpredictable; always smiling softly, like he was really just an innocent bystander to his brother's unspeakable violence.
 It was how most people had died early on in the interrogation process.
 Sam could look like he was about to cry, about break down and admit something significant and just as that person would lean in to encourage it…up came those hands, never properly restrained, no matter how much they adjusted the cuffs and the locks.
-Those hands knew how to tear, rip and destroy what they set out to destroy.
-He wielded death like playing a piano and sang while doing it.
+Those hands knew how to tear, rip and destroy what they set their sights on.
+He wielded death like he was playing piano and often sang while doing it.
 Three floors away, his brother would smile without even having been informed of the incident.